Preventing Secondary Fractures in Seniors

 - Visit a physiatrist (a physician specializing in physical medicine and rehabilitation).

-- Go to physical and/or occupational therapy to improve impairments in mobility, gait, and balance and learn techniques to reduce the risk of falls during daily activities.
+- Go to physical and/or occupational therapy to improve your mobility, gait, and balance.
+And learn techniques to reduce the risk of falls during daily activities.

 - Use a walker, cane, or wheelchair to provide support, if needed.